WMC-AHIF-2021/Kipper-Web/src/docs/index.md

 ![](../img/Kipper-Docs.png)

-# Welcome to the Kipper Docs!
+# Kipper Docs

+Welcome to the Kipper Docs!
 This is the in-depth documentation and API reference for the Kipper programming language and compiler, which aims to explain the implementation, functionality and details for Kipper.

 ## Introduction to Kipper